pabrrs/quickshell/README.md

 Fast select day-to-day commands, because ⏰ is 💰!

-    --add, -a: Add a new command to the list.
+    --add, -a: Add a new command to the list

-    --remove, -r: Remove a command from the list.
+    --remove, -r: Remove a command from the list

-    --list, -l: List all registered commands.
+    --list, -l: List all registered commands

+    --edit, -e: Edit your command list in ~/.quickshell

-    --help, -h: Show this help message.
+    --help, -h: Show this help message
 ```

 ## Uninstall